Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 Here’s how the funding rate works.

-Deribit implements the TradingView charting system, which is the industry standard used by the leading exchanges in the crypto market.
-Key features of Deribit trading view for trading bitcoin derivatives are:
+Deribit implements the TradingView charting system, which is the industry standard used by every leading exchange in the crypto market.

-• Multiple Chart Types: Deribit supports numerous chart types, such as line charts, area charts, candlesticks, Heikin-Ashi, etc. to get a clear view of the market.
+• Multiple Chart Types: Deribit supports numerous chart types, such as line charts, area charts, candlesticks, Heikin-Ashi, etc., to get a clear market view.

 • Indicators: Deribit has hundreds of built-in technical analysis indicators that enable seamless analysis and helps you make informed trading decisions.

-• Drawing Tools: Deribit comes with various drawing tools, such as horizontal/ vertical lines, trend lines, price/date range, long/short position, Fibonacci retracement, etc.
+• Drawing Tools: Deribit includes various drawing tools, such as horizontal/ vertical lines, trend lines, price/date range, long/short position, Fibonacci retracement, etc.

 Deribit Offer: Get 10% discount on trading for the first 6 months using this link to sign up.